Curriculum Development for Climate Change Education in Global South

 Credits: 5 ECTS

-The course is organized around five central themes, each with two sessions.
-These central themes for climate change education include the need for integrated, interdisciplinary curricula, understanding the causes and consequences of climate change (learning to know), action and necessary skills (learning to do), thinking about new "green" jobs to meet future challenges, and learning how to live together and be interdependent in a global society.
-The course will also give practical examples particularly from MENA (Middle East and North Africa).
+The course is organized around five central themes, each consisting of two sessions.
+These central themes for climate change education include the need for integrated, interdisciplinary curricula, understanding the causes and consequences of climate change (learning to know), action and necessary skills (learning to do), Sustainable development and climate change, thinking about new strategies to meet future challenges, and learning how to live together and be interdependent in a global society.
+The course will also provide practical examples, focusing particularly on Southern Asia.

-- Understand the benefit and the value of indigenous knowledge for climate change education
+- Understand the benefit and the value of local knowledge and narratives for climate change education;

 - Peer and group discussions and peer feedback

-The final grade is made up of the evaluation of the different tasks.
+The final grade is made up of the evaluation of the different tasks and the active presentation.
 The tasks are assessed in percentage terms as follows.

 - Group assignment (20%)